chrisF943/chrisF943/README.md

 ### My Hobbies-

-- Watching basketball, football and baseball.
+- 📺Watching basketball, football and baseball.
-- Playing pickleball.
+- 🏓Playing pickleball.
-- Playing videogames like Borderlands and Rocket League.
+- 🎮Playing videogames like Borderlands and Rocket League.
-- Trying new restaurants.
+- 🍔Trying new restaurants.

-### I can be reached at-
+### 📞I can be reached at-

 - chris.faris@icloud.com
 - [LinkedIn](https://www.linkedin.com/in/christopher-faris-58145328a/)